Coronavirus (Covid-19) and flu

 Get vaccinated, and what to do if you have coronavirus or symptoms of an infectious respiratory illness.

-If you have newly arrived in Scotland and have not had your full coronavirus (Covid-19) vaccination or booster, you can register for a coronavirus vaccination online.
+If you have newly arrived in Scotland and have not had your full coronavirus (Covid-19) vaccination or booster, you can also check your eligibility using the link below.

 Stay at Home guidance